What are wasps?

 While adult wasps sometimes feed on plant nectar, they also like to feed on many of the same foods that we do.
 This diet causes them to become a problem around trash cans, outdoor eating areas, and outdoor events where food is served.

-Where will I find wasps in Florida, Kentucky, Massachusetts, Oklahoma, Tennessee, or Texas?
+Where will I find wasps in Alabama, Georgia, Florida, Kentucky, Massachusetts, Tennessee, or Texas?

 Wasps will decide to nest on any property that offers them a sheltered place to build a nest and plenty of food and water sources.
 Wasps prefer to place their nests out of sight in areas that are hard to access by people and animals.